Dizziness

 Dizziness and imbalance are common symptoms of Parkinson's disease, but are not always caused by the disease itself.
 In Bjørn's case, he also has chronic crystal disease, which worsens his balance and dizziness.
 Photo: Eirik Andreasen

-Using computer-based tests, neuroscience and advanced technology, Sentrumklinikken Brain Camp can tailor neurological rehabilitation to both children and adults with neurological diseases and injuries.
+Using computer-based tests, neuroscience and advanced technology, Brain Camp can tailor neurological rehabilitation to both children and adults with neurological diseases and injuries.
 This includes various types of dizziness, Parkinson's, dystonia, multiple sclerosis, chronic concussion syndrome and whiplash syndrome.

 Research shows that when the brain and nervous system are affected by disease or injury, it is not only the part or parts of the brain that are affected that suffer functional disorders.
 There are also secondary functional disorders in other parts of the brain and nervous system.